 Read Finbarr's Message.

-Advisor on Human Rights
+Advisor on Coverage of Human Rights

 Tahlia Burton is a veteran of the U.S. Air Force where she served six years as a Cryptologic Language Analyst of Chinese, French, and Pashto.
 Throughout her time in the Air Force, Tahlia translated real-time threat warnings of numerous Special Forces units including Navy SEAL teams, Army Delta Forces, and Air Force Pararescue.
 During her time in uniform she worked with many Iraqi and Afghan refugees fleeing persecution.
 Before being honorably discharged, Tahlia analyzed accounts of Taliban stoning women to death, academics having their books burned, and those murdered for not conforming to strict Taliban laws.
 Tahlia brings a unique perspective to The War Horse having analyzed Top Secret documents, interacted with the most highly trained service members in uniform, and witnessing the effect of war.
 She will serve as Advisor on Human Rights and will provide quarterly review of how The War Horse Reports on Human Rights as a result of military conflict.
 Her personal and professional connections will ensure The War Horse responsibly and ethically reports on Post-9/11 conflict.
 Tahlia is currently studying English and Human Rights at Columbia University and is the recipient of the Air Force Achievement Medal for analysis of an enemy threat that might have cost the lives of 75 U.S. Navy SEALs and other Special Forces personnel.